tjkandala/obsducer/README.md

 ## How it Works

-`createObsducer` takes a pipeline of RxJS operators and returns a transducer (obsducer?) that efficiently transforms an array.
+`createObsducer` takes a pipeline of RxJS operators and returns a transducer that efficiently transforms an array.
+I call it an obsducer because it creates an observable from the array it is invoked with, then

 RxJS operators (e.g. map, filter, takeLast) return unary functions; they take an Observable, and they return an Observable.
 Some operators, like map and reduce, need to be called with callbacks (e.g. projections, predicates, reducers) which will be applied to each value that passes through.